asteroidhouse/equibel/README.md

     If the tests fail, it is most likely due to the *dependencies* of Equibel not being compatible with your platform.
-As noted above, Equibel includes pre-compiled binaries of the Python `gringo` module, as well as of `asprin.parser`, for 64-bit Linux distributions (tested on Ubuntu 14.04) and for Mac OS (tested on OSX 10.10).
+As noted above, Equibel includes pre-compiled binaries of the Python `gringo` module, as well as of `asprin.parser`, for 64-bit Linux distributions (tested on Ubuntu 14.04) and for Mac OS (tested on OSX 10.10.5).
 If you are not using one of these systems, you will need to manually compile the `gringo` and `asprin.parser` dependencies.

 ## Quickstart

-To use Equibel within a Python program, you need to import the `equibel` module.
+To use Equibel within a Python program, you need to import the `equibel` package.
+The statement `import equibel as eb` imports this package, and gives it a shorter alias `eb`.
 The following Python script creates a path graph, assigns formulas to nodes, finds the global completion, and prints the resulting formulas at each node:

 ```python